Go Figure! festival 2026 at Kloden

 Target group : from 14 years old

-Transportation: Cargo highlights the pulse of modern freight transport, where the infrastructure that keeps society going also puts pressure on people, the environment and resources.
+Transport: Cargo highlights the pulse of modern freight transport, where the infrastructure that keeps society moving also puts pressure on people, the environment and resources.

 The play follows a truck driver through the night, caught between deadlines, long drives and difficult choices.
 Small obstacles build up to a decisive break at dawn, where questions of responsibility, ethics and guilt intrude.